qed2000/JavaScript-Interview-Question/README.md

 ####Can the candidate write a function in JavaScript?
 If the candidate has no problem, with this, I'll generally ask him/her to provide several different ways to write a function (anonymous vs. named vs. arrow) and ask him/her what the differences between each are. *It is amazing how many people choke just writing a basic function definition.*
-####Does the candidate use 'use strict';
+####Does the candidate use `'use strict';`
 This lets me know whether the candidate has worked on many professional positions, as almost all will require using the statement to enforce consistent interpretation and error handling.
 ####Can he/she write a loop?
 Ask what are the three parts of the loop definition.
 If they use `let` or `const`, ask them about block scoping within the loop.
-####Do they know what a modulus is?
+####Does he/she know what a modulus is?
+The use of a modulus in a conditional is not as straight forward as many other operator uses, as it must be evaluated with a comparator.
+Many candidates will stop at using the operator alone.
+####Can he/she properly order the conditions?
+If the candidate uses an `if-else-if-else` construction, are they properly ordered?
+Checking to see if the number is divisible by 15 as the final condition will never occur in that scenario.
-####Can they properly order their conditions?
-Do they try to use a single compound ternary?
+####Does he/she try to use a single compound ternary?
+Many developers will try to be clever and write a single line solution.
+This works well as a personal challenge, but is not appropriate for a team environment as it is less readable and lacks a justifying performance gain.
+If the developer chains the ternaries, I will usually discuss these implications on a team to understand the candidates views on the matter.
-####Do they use var, let or const and do they understand proper block scoping?
+####Does he/she use `var`, `let` or `const` and does he/she understand proper block scoping?
-Talk with them about which they used and how to properly use it.
+Talk with the candidate about which he/she used and how to properly use it.
+If he/she uses `var`, ask them about ES2015 and when to use `const` and `let`.
+Also make sure that any `var`'s are placed at the top of the function and ask about "hoisting" in ES5 and lower.
-####Do they know what console.log is?
+####Does he/she know what `console.log` is?
+I remember a time when the only way to check the internal state of an application was using `alert`'s.
+It was a dark, dark time.
+I was lucky enough to survive those days but many did not.
+Forunately, the gods gave us the console and the ability to log to it.
+Oddly, there are still people today who have never heard of it.
+I'll usually make sure the candidate knows what this is before we begin, and if he/she doesn't then I will show them how to use it.
 ####If typed, do they write in a consistent style (spacing, quotes, braces, etc.)?
+Most professional development environments will require some sort of linting to correct small syntax errors and enforce a consistent style among the development team.
+If the code is pretty, I'll comment on that and ask about his/her experience with linting.
+If the code is not consistent or uses Allman rather than K & R style, I will ask the candidate about that.

-If they struggle with any parts, I'll ask them to walk me through what the function should have in it and in what order.
-If they type the function on their computer, I'll ask them to run the function in the console and examine the output.
-This is particularly helpful when they have an error, because I can see how they go about finding and fixing the error.
+If the candidate struggles with any parts, I'll ask him/her to walk me through what the function should have in it and in what order.
+If he/she types the function on a computer, I'll ask to run the function in the console and examine the output.
+This is particularly helpful when the candidate has an error, because I can see how he/she goes about finding and fixing the error.